zombiiieeeesss/outbreak-backend/api_docs/user.md

 `GET /v1/users/`

 This endpoint performs a fuzzy search for Users.
-It does this by calculating the Levenshtein distance, returning up to 10 entries with a distance of no greater than 5.
+It does this by calculating the Levenshtein distance, returning up to 10 entries with a distance of no greater than the configured limit (defaults to 5).
 It takes query params, either `username` or `email`.

 **Headers:**

 `Authorization: your-token`

-**Query Parameters:**

-`username` or `email`

 **Example Request:**
-`GET /v1/users/?username=thedude`
+`GET /v1/users/?q=thedude`

 **Example Response:**
 ```json